Schotsl/Lanxiang-Vermeulen/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying app/page.tsx.
 The page auto-updates as you edit the file.

-The project uses [Decap CMS](https://decapcms.org/) to manage content, and [next/font](https://nextjs.org/docs/app/api-reference/components/font) to automatically optimize and load Google Fonts.
+The project uses [Decap CMS](https://decapcms.org/) to manage content, and [next/font](https://nextjs.org/docs/app/api-reference/components/font) to automatically optimize and load Google Fonts, and integrates TypeScript, ESLint and Prettier for code quality and consistency.

 ## Code Quality